-Finding 2011-8 - Inadequate Internal Controls Over Court Clerk Receipts and Expenditures and Noncompliance with State Statute
+Finding 2012-14 - Inadequate Internal Controls Over Court Clerk Receipts and Expenditures and Noncompliance with State Statute (Repeat Finding)

-Condition: While gaining an understanding of the Court Clerk processes and testing Court Clerk procedures for fiscal year ending June 30, 2011, we noted the following:
+Condition: While gaining an understanding of the Court Clerk processes and testing Court Clerk procedures for fiscal year ending June 30, 2012, we noted the following:

-- All of the employees have access to the combination of the safe. - The Court Fund Budget provided to the auditor was not signed by the Chief Justice. - Seven Court Fund Claims could not be located. - The Revolving Fund Annual Report is not adequately reconciled. - One of the citations for the traffic ticket test could not be located. - The Law Library Fund was not reconciled to the Treasurer's balance as of June 30, 2011.
+- All of the employees have access to the combination of the safe. - The Court Fund budget provided to the auditor was not signed by the Chief Justice. - One Court Clerk Revolving Fund claim could not be located to verify that there was approval from the District Judge and/or Associate District Judge (i.e., signatures). - The Revolving Fund Annual Report is not adequately reconciled. - There is a variance of \$6,497.94 between the Treasurer's record of the Revolving Fund Disbursements and the Court Clerk's record of the Revolving Fund disbursements. - The Law Library Fund was not reconciled to the Treasurer's balance as of June 30, 2012.